samesystem/graphql_rails/docs/components/controller.md

 ## decorating objects

-See ['Decorating controller responses']('components/decorator')(broken url) for various options how you can decorate paginated responses
+See ['Decorating controller responses'](components/decorator) for various options how you can decorate paginated responses

 ## Rendering errors